 You won’t know your actual credit limit until you’re approved for your Citibank credit card.
 The limit you get depends on your credit standing, income and debt.
 If you don’t get the credit limit you want, you can choose not to open the account.
 Or, if you decide to accept the limit that’s offered, you can always request a credit limit increase after you’ve made several months of on time payments.

-Nearly all Citi Double Cash purchases are eligible for cash back rewards.
+Nearly all Citi Double Cash Card purchases are eligible for cash back rewards.
 They include groceries, gas, dining and entertainment, travel expenses and more.
-The Double Cash card offers 2% cash back on those purchases.
-It gives 1% cash back on the initial purchase, plus an additional 1% when the bill is paid.
+The Citi Double Cash Card offers 2% cash back on every purchase (1% when you buy and 1% as you pay for those purchases).
 There are no category restrictions and no limits on cash back earnings.… read full answer

-Redeeming Citi Double Cash rewards comes with a catch, too.
-You must have at least $25 in rewards before you can redeem.
-Once you’ve earned $25 or more, you can redeem cash back rewards for a check, statement credit or direct deposit.
+Redeeming Citi Double Cash Card rewards comes with a catch, too.
+There is a minimum redemption amount you’ll have to reach before you can redeem cash back rewards for a check, statement credit or direct deposit.
 You can also convert cash back rewards to Citi ThankYou points to expand your redemption options.
-Citi Double Cash rewards will expire if you have not earned any cash back for 12 consecutive months.
+Your Citi Double Cash Card rewards will expire if you have not earned any cash back for 12 consecutive months.
 If your account is closed for any reason, you will lose any unredeemed cash back rewards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.